 Here are some of the settings you can change:

-- Name - In the General tab, this name appears as the title of a member area in the Pages panel, member sign up blocks, and the modal new members use to sign up for a membership.
+- Name - In the General tab, this name appears as the title of a member area in the Pages panel, member sign up blocks, and the window new members use to sign up for a membership.

-- Description - In the General tab, this description appears in the member sign up block for site visitors to review before signing up for a membership, and in the Membership Summary at checkout.
+- Description - In the General tab, this description appears in the member sign up block for visitors to review before signing up for a membership, and in the Membership Summary at checkout.